If you experience issues, errors, or strange behavior of your ads after updating Advanced Ads, please check the following steps.

 If you made customizations to Advanced Ads directly or using any hooks, please check if they are still working.

-Destination folder already exists
+The destination folder already exists

 If you get the error message “Destination folder already exists.” when trying to install an add-on by Advanced Ads, you probably already have it installed.
 Please update the installed version from your backend.
 You can also deactivate and delete your old add-on and install a new version manually.

-What else you can try
+What else can you try

 Try a previous version